HP’s Multi Jet Fusion 3D Printing Technology Crowned “Innovation of the Year” at 3D Printing Industry Awards

 “We have seen more progress in 3D printing in the past year than in the previous 20 years combined and our team at HP is leading that innovation.”

 The company unveiled its new HP Partner First 3D Printing Specialization program with more than 30 hand-selected, trained and certified partners.
-HP is working with these partners to launch more than a dozen new HP 3D Printing Reference and Experience Centers in the U.S. and Europe.
+HP is working with these partners to launch more than a dozen new HP 3D Printing Experience Centers in the U.S. and Europe.

 HP is actively inviting people to come meet the technology firsthand.
 Novastar Solutions, a certified seller, installer, and servicer for the HP Jet Fusion 4200 Printer, will be hosting events at their center for interested individuals in Ohio and Michigan.
 To experience the innovative technology in person, email Josiah Klaus at firstname.lastname@example.org or call him at 734-453-8003.